ChuanMeng/RLT4Reranking/README.md

 ```
 ### 3.3 Evaluation

-Using the following commands to evaluate RLT methods w.r.t the pipeline of BM25--RankLLaMA:
+Use the following commands to evaluate RLT methods w.r.t the pipeline of BM25--RankLLaMA:
 ```bash
 # TREC-DL 19
 python -u ./rlt/evaluation.py \